 COVID-19 Response Privacy

 Vanderbilt is utilizing software and tools to manage the Return to Campus response to the COVID-19 pandemic.
 The central repository for data will be housed on secure Vanderbilt servers.
 Special purpose software, Mazikcare, will be fed data from existing university systems as well as from the Public Health Central Command Center (“Command Center”).
-Along with the data feeds from existing university systems, the Command Center will enter data from Student Health, Occupational Health, results from Vault-administered tests (which are made available to the Command Center through a secure web portal), and its own Contact Tracers (collectively “COVID-19 Data”) in an effort to improve safety on campus.
+Along with the data feeds from existing university systems, the Command Center will enter data from Student Health, Occupational Health, results from the university’s COVID-19 testing program (which are made available to the Command Center through a secure web portal), and its own Contact Tracers (collectively “COVID-19 Data”) in an effort to improve safety on campus.

 This Privacy Q&A is designed to inform you about how Vanderbilt collects and uses information provided when you or the Command Center use the COVID-19 Data and how Vanderbilt processes your personal information.